Monroe County survey to assess broadband internet speed, access

 ROCHESTER, N.Y.
-(WROC)—Monroe county wants to know how slow your internet can be, and has launched a new survey to figure it out.
+(WROC) — Monroe County wants to know how slow your internet is and has launched a new survey to figure it out.

 “Nearly one-fifth of city households and one-third rural households do not have access to